 Megadroughts occur naturally, but like the Dust Bowl, they're also susceptible to human influence.
 As humanity's greenhouse gas emissions fuel global warming, many natural climate cycles are expected to grow more exaggerated, resulting in more strong storms and hotter, more relentless droughts.

-"For the southwestern U.S., I'm not optimistic about avoiding real megadroughts," says Ault, who worked on the new study with researchers from the U.S. Geological Survey and the University of Arizona.
+"For the southwestern U.S., I'm not optimistic about avoiding real megadroughts," says Ault, who worked on the study published in the Journal of Climate with researchers from the U.S. Geological Survey and the University of Arizona.
 "As we add greenhouse gases into the atmosphere — and we haven't put the brakes on stopping this — we are weighting the dice for megadrought."

 Finding that even top computer models didn't capture some low-frequency hydroclimate quirks, Ault and his colleagues devised a way to assess the risk of a megadrought over the next century using models as well as paleoclimate data.
 While other models peg that risk at less than 50 percent for the U.S. Southwest, the new study suggests it's higher, and "may be higher than 90% in certain areas."

 The Southwest also faces a 20 to 50 percent chance of a 35-year megadrought within 100 years, according to the study.
-And under the most severe warming scenario, the odds of a drought persisting for 50 years range from 5 to 10 percent, a risk the researchers call "non-negligible."
+And under the most severe warming scenario, the odds of a drought persisting for 50 years range from 5 to 10%, a risk the researchers call "non-negligible."

 Since heat-trapping carbon dioxide lingers in the sky for centuries, some climate change is inevitable.
 The U.S. West needs to prepare for long-term droughts with adaptation plans, the study's authors write, especially in places where population growth already strains water supplies.
 Drought is a big reason why climate change is forecast to wreak havoc with agriculture worldwide, a danger illustrated for millions of Americans recently by dry spells in California, Texas and other states.